Preceptors model professional behaviors and values for future RDNs.

 - show evidence of continued competence through professional work, graduate education, continuing education, scholarship/research or other activities leading to professional growth in the advancement of their profession.

-- The Dietetics Department will provide detailed expectations regarding the rotation.
+- The Nutrition and Dietetics Department will provide detailed expectations regarding the rotation.
 If the site is able to fulfill requirements of the rotation, the clinical coordinator will then send the rotation objectives and schedule to the site.

 - Once the site is approved of meeting the requirements of rotation, the process for